Auditing Impala Operations

 - Configure the Cloudera Navigator product to collect and consolidate the audit logs from all the nodes in the cluster.

 - Use the Cloudera Manager product to filter, visualize, and produce reports based on the audit data.
-(The Impala auditing feature works with Cloudera Manager 4.7 or later.)
+(The Impala auditing feature works with Cloudera Manager 4.7 or higher.)
 Check the audit data to ensure that all activity is authorized and/or detect attempts at unauthorized access.

 Durability and Performance Considerations for Impala Auditing